cocallaw/cocallaw.github.io/_posts/2025-01-06-Creating-Confidential-Compute-Capable-Custom-Images.md

 ### Importing the Custom Image into Azure Compute Gallery

 #### Azure Portal
-In the Azure Compute Gallery create a new Image Definition, with the Security Type set to “Trusted launch and confidential VM supported”
+In the Azure Compute Gallery create a new Image Definition, with the Security Type set to __Trusted launch and confidential VM supported__

 On the next page select the Managed Image Resource to import to the Compute Gallery for the Image Definition